bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 ========================

 Vim gains much functionality through the inclusion of *plugins*.
-This post contains a curated set of my favourite Vim *plugins*.
+This post contains a curated set of my favourite Vim plugins.

 Note, the full set of plugins and mappings I use are available in my [vimrc](https://github.com/bluz71/dotfiles/blob/master/vimrc).